ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 To understand why, let’s take a piece of information and upgrade its data quality step by step, until it's linked data.
 In the later paragraphs, We'll get a little more technical.
 We'll discuss the RDF data model, serialization formats, ontologies and publishing strategies.
+If you're just interested in why linked data is awesome, skip to the [advantages of linked data](#advantages-of-linked-data).

 ## Human Language